 For transgender, non-binary, and gender variant patients interested in undergoing a gender-affirming breast reduction using their health insurance, you will need to acquire a support letter from a licensed mental health professional to have the procedure classified by insurance as medically necessary.

 Patients will generally be able to leave the hospital or surgical center the same day of surgery.
 They will most often come home with surgical dressings, drains, and a compression wrap or bra that they will have to keep on for about a week after surgery.
 Bruising and inflammation will significantly reduce during the three weeks after surgery.
-You will have to limit weight lifting and physical activities during the first six weeks of recovery.
+Weight lifting and physical activity will be limited during the first six weeks of recovery.

 Inflammation will continue to resolve until 4-6 months after surgery, which is when patients will be able to start seeing their final breast reduction results.
 Still, scars will take 12 months to mature.
 With proper care, patients can expect breast reduction scar discoloration and texture to reduce over time.